Sunday, October 6, 2024

 • Dance classes, at the age of around 6 yrs.

-• Public speaking (online), cursive writing, and badminton classes, at 7 yrs.
+• Badminton classes, at 7 yrs.

 If I remember correctly, the main reason for the alphabets and numbers tuition was its simple proximity.
 The tutor lady lived almost next door and was popular for having taught little additional things to a lot of kids in our community.
-For Judo classes, "modern" parents invited a professional trainer to conduct the classes in our apartment itself, in the initial post-Covid times.
-Art & craft and the initial swimming classes were subscribed to pass time relatively more productively during the long summer holidays of my son's school.
+For Judo classes, "modern" parents invited a professional trainer to conduct the classes in our apartment itself.
+Art & craft and the first swimming classes were to pass time relatively more productively during the long summer holidays.
 Then, as he crossed the age of 5, we started thinking that he could learn faster owing to his naturally grown-up and improved acumen to follow instructions and grasp things.
 So we enrolled him at professional training academies for Dance, Swimming, and Badminton, not all together but spread across the calendar year.
 In between we also realized that he had started speaking very less as compared to his earlier times.
 Our parental fear was confirmed in one of his Parents Teachers Meeting at school when his teacher told us that he remained quite and was not as active and mischievous as other kids in his class.
 So we enrolled him into an online public speaking course, in which the trainer used to "simply talk" to our kid, along with other 5-6 kids.
 Then we developed a fear that though our son writes beautifully in the broken letters form, he might struggle in his exams as we believed that cursive handwriting is faster.
 We noticed that almost all other kids of his class wrote in cursive form.
 So we enrolled him into a weekly-twice cursive handwriting class conducted by one of his school's teachers, during post-school hours.

 In addition to the above, there have been discussions and trials for Classical Music vocals training, and a piano class.
 This because we discovered that he's got a natural good voice, he's good at casual singing, and he picked up very fast when I taught 2-3 songs to him via beginner-level piano lessons available on YouTube.
 Also there have been passing talks amongst the modern parents to enrol our kids to some Bhartiya Sanskriti School, an informal school in a neighbouring apartment that taught kids about the rich Indian culture and history.

 With all this, he's catching viral fever almost every 45-60 days on an average, for the last 3 years or so if I remember correctly.
 Here also we bring in a mix of our superficial awareness and "modern" hearsay.
 The "modern" parents discuss among themselves - "... this flu, which rotates among the family members, is a norm these days...", "... they catch it mostly from other kids in the school...", "...don't medicate him at the beginning, let the body fight naturally and develop immunity...".
 We let his body fight naturally for 3-5 days and then end up giving him even stronger antibiotics than what he'd have taken at the start of the infection.
-We defer the visit to the doc until we fail to prove the usefulness of our quackery one more time.
+We defer the visit to the doc until we fail to prove the usefulness of our quackery, one more time.
 And then when the medicines prescribed by the doc bring some improvements within a couple of days, our egoist quack stops the medication as per our will and adopted wisdom.
 Then a fellow parent tells us about the "harmless" homeopathic medicine.
-Of course, we can afford that as well and there are no possible sideeffects.
+Of course, we can afford that as well and there are no possible side-effects.

 I learnt from a not-so-popular web show that I watched recently.
 The main protagonist in the show makes a beautiful statement - "... aksar jab hum galti kar rahe hote hain, tab humein pata nahi hota ki hum galti kar rahe hain..." .
 (When we are committing a mistake we often do not know that we are committing a mistake).